bokehteknology/Bokeh-Platform/README.md

 BUILDING PACKAGES
 -----------------

 For building Bokeh Platform's packages you need to use [Phing](http://www.phing.info/trac/), available via PEAR.

-You need to install `git-core`, `zip` libraries on an Ubuntu box.
+You need to install `git-core` and `zip` packages on an Ubuntu box.

 From the build directory, run: